Multi-output calibration of a honeycomb seal via on-site surrogates: Review of elements

 \subsection{Scaling up}

-Besides other philosophical advantages, the modular setup allows for thriftier surrogate modeling, and thus more tractable posterior inference for $\mathbf{u}$ in large-data settings. \cite{gra:etal:2015} leveraged modularization for a very large radiative shock hydrodynamics experiment via local approximate Gaussian processes \citep[LAGP;][]{gramacy:apley:2015}.
-LAGP uses a neighborhood of $n_M \ll N_M$ nearby data subsets for much faster inference.
+For our purposes, a modular setup allows for thriftier surrogate modeling, and thus more tractable posterior inference for $\mathbf{u}$ in large-data settings. \cite{gra:etal:2015} leveraged modularization for a very large radiative shock hydrodynamics experiment via local approximate Gaussian processes \citep[LAGP;][]{gramacy:apley:2015}.
+LAGP uses a neighborhood of $n \ll N$ nearby data subsets for much faster inference.

-Inference for $\mathbf{u}$ proceeds via maximization of the posterior for $b(\cdot)$ through the observed discrepancy $\mathbf{D}^{B}_{N_F}(\mathbf{u}) =( \mathbf{X}^F_{N_F}, \mathbf{y}^F_{N_F} - \hat{\mathbf{y}}^M_{N_F}({\mathbf{u}}))$:
+Inference for $\mathbf{u}$ proceeds via maximization of the posterior for $b(\cdot)$ through the observed discrepancy $\mathbf{D}^{B}_{F}(\mathbf{u}) =( \mathbf{X}_{F}, \mathbf{y}_{F} - \hat{\mathbf{y}}^M_{F}({\mathbf{u}}))$:

-where $p_b$ is the MVN log (marginal) likelihood for the GP prior on $b(\cdot)$, and $\bm{\phi}_b$ are any hyperparameters involved in the bias covariance structure, e.g., lengthscales.
+where $p_b$ is the MVN (marginal) likelihood for the GP prior on $b(\cdot)$, and $\bm{\phi}_b$ are any hyperparameters involved in the bias covariance structure, e.g., lengthscales.

 \cite{Huang:2018} developed on-site surrogates (OSSs), essentially pairing a design strategy with local GP surrogate modeling for KOH.
 Foreshadowing somewhat, as details are coming shortly in Section \ref{sec:honeycomb}, they were motivated by the unique characteristics of (cheap/fast but erratic and high-dimensional) {\tt ISOTSEAL} for the honeycomb.
-Compared to conventional simulators (slow but smooth and low-dimensional) the honeycomb demanded a large {\tt ISOTSEAL} campaign of $N_M = 292{,}000$ runs to fully map out the response surface.
-Yet only a small handful $N_F = 292$ of field-data observations were available.
+Compared to conventional simulators (slow but smooth and low-dimensional) the honeycomb demanded a large {\tt ISOTSEAL} campaign of $N = 292{,}000$ runs to fully map out the response surface.
+Yet only a small handful $F = 292$ of field-data observations were available.

-To resolve this ``too big, too small" dilemma, \citeauthor{Huang:2018}~proposed to design/fit {\tt ISOTSEAL} simulations/surrogates ``on-site'' as follows: focus simulation designs, separately, on each of the physical experimental input sites $\mathbf{x}_i$, for $i = 1, 2, \dots, N_F,$ paired with space-filling designs at calibration inputs $\mathbf{u}$ of size $N_M = 1000$.
-Extending chart (\ref{eq:lagp}) ...
+To resolve this ``too big, too small" dilemma, \citeauthor{Huang:2018}~proposed to design/fit {\tt ISOTSEAL} simulations/surrogates ``on-site'' as follows: focus simulation designs, separately, on each of the physical experimental input sites $\mathbf{x}_i$, for $i = 1, 2, \dots, F,$ paired with space-filling designs at calibration inputs $\mathbf{u}$ of size $n_i = 1000$.
+Extending chart (\ref{eq:lagp}):